whatmakeart/experiments-in-electronic-arts/content/modules/02-basic-interactivity/2-08-interactive-sculpture/index.md

 ## Overview

-Now that we can capture basic user input with buttons and knobs we will use this input to create simple interactive sculpures or experiences.
+Now that we can capture basic user input with buttons and knobs we will use this input to create simple interactive sculptures or experiences.
 Turning the knob might decide when to move the motor or pressing the button might make a sound or blink a light.

 You can use the example sketches with user input from this lesson.
 Below are some additional ideas and concepts to try out.
 Don't hesitate to ask questions about this or adding additional actions / inputs.